 Add specific text to the opening portion of the Recommendations section of the Final Report (currently Section 2 of the Initial Report) as follows:

 “The GNSO Council voted not to approve the original Recommendation #5 from the IGO-INGO Access to Curative Rights Protection Mechanisms PDP.
-The EPDP Team’s collective understanding is that the GNSO Council thereby rejected the original Recommendation #5 and, instead, tasked the RPM Phase 1 PDP Working Group to develop a policy solution for the problem that the original Recommendation #5 was intended to solve and that would be consistent with Recommendations #1 - #4 from that PDP.
+The EPDP Team’s collective understanding is that the GNSO Council thereby rejected the original Recommendation #5 and, instead, tasked the RPM Phase 1 PDP Working Group to develop a policy solution for the problem that the original Recommendation #5 was intended to solve and that would be generally consistent with Recommendations #1 - #4 from that PDP.
 The EPDP Team believes that its final recommendations (below) address the issues raised by IGOs’ jurisdictional immunity in relation to court proceedings following a UDRP or URS decision.
 As such, the EPDP Team recommends that the GNSO Council approve the following final [Recommendations #3 - #5] from this EPDP.”